Suspension of Services Policy

 The Board of Directors may expel from the credit union any member who: (i) has not carried out his/her obligations to the credit union; (ii) has been convicted of a criminal offense; (iii) neglects or refuses to comply with the provisions for the Virginia Credit Union Act or DCCU’s Bylaws; (iv) neglects to pay his/her debts, or otherwise causes financial loss to the credit union; or (v) has deceived the credit union with regard to the use of borrowed money.
 However, no member shall be so expelled until he/she has been informed in writing of the charges against him/her, and an opportunity has been give to him/her, after reasonable notice, to be heard.
 Amounts due to an expelled member, less amounts due from him/her, shall be paid to him/her within 60 days after expulsion, but so long as he/she is liable to this credit union as borrower, co-maker, endorser, guarantor, or otherwise, only the amount in excess of such liability shall be paid to him/her without the written approval of the administrators of this policy, a member of the Senior Management Team, or the Board of Directors.
 Expulsion from membership shall not operate to relieve a member from his/her liability to the credit union.
 Any expelled member loses all privileges, including the right to hold a share, vote in credit union elections, and attend the annual meeting of members.

-Any DCCU staff, management, or volunteer may submit a request for denial of products, services, or membership to a specific member to the Director of Risk Management or designee.
-The request must be in writing.
-DCCU shall adopt written procedures for processing such requests, to include, but not be limited to:
+Any DCCU staff, management, or volunteer may submit a request for denial of products, services, or membership for a specific member.
+The requestor must send a Suspension of Services Request form in writing to the VP of Risk Management.
+DCCU has adopted written procedures for processing such requests, including, but not limited to: